Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Cohomology of complete intersections

-To prove Theorem \ref{thm_matrix_diagonal} for $m$ odd, we have to show that for every $n$-pairings $P$ and $P'$, $\omega_P(\Delta_{P'})=(-2k)^{L(P,P')}$.
+for all $n$-pairings $P$ and $P'$.
 We represent $P$ and $P'$ by arc diagrams with arcs respectively above and below a horizontal line with $2n$ dots.
 The arcs above the line are oriented from left to right as the pairs in $\omega_{P}$, while the arcs below the line are oriented from right to left as the pairs of $\Delta_{P'}$.
 We obtain a collection of $L(P,P')$ intersecting loops.
 The total number $\ell$ of intersections equals the total number of crossings $c(P)+c(P')$ in both pairings.
 By definition of $\omega_{P}$ and $\Delta_{P'}$ in \eqref{Eq: omegap} and \eqref{eq_delta_P_omega}, we have a factor $(-1)^{c(P)}(-1)^{c(P')}=(-1)^\ell$ before the product of $\omega_p$'s and $\omega_p^{-1}$'s.

 Now we change the orientation of some of the arcs so as to obtain a union of {\em oriented} loops.
 We change the signs of $\omega_{ij}$'s and $\Delta_{ij}$'s corresponding to these arcs accordingly.
 Let $s$ be the number of arcs in the new collection of oriented curves oriented from left to right.
 Then the change of orientation changes the sign by $(-1)^{n-s}$, which by Lemma~\ref{Lem:clr} is equal to $(-1)^{n+\ell+L(P,P')}$.
 Now, by Lemma~\ref{Prop:cycle} every closed loop of length~$2h$ contributes a factor of $(-1)^h (2k)$ to the contraction.
 The product of signs $(-1)^h$ over all loops gives $(-1)^n$.
 Finally, we obtain